District of Ferizaj: Municipalities

 The district of Ferizaj consists of five municipalities and 126 settlements.

 The city of Ferizaj was inhabited during the prehistoric era by the Starčevo culture, Vinča culture and Baden cultures.
 During the Ottoman period, Ferizaj was a trading center on the route between Belgrade and Thessaloniki.
 Camp Bondsteel, a United States Army base and the largest, most expensive American foreign military base in Southeast Europe since the Vietnam War, was built there in 1999.

 Ferizaj is in south-eastern Kosovo, about halfway between Pristina and Skopje, North Macedonia.
 It is about 230 km north-east of Tirana, 55 km north of Skopje, 300 km west of Sofia, 35 km south of Pristina and 300 km east of Podgorica.
-Ferizaj is a location of a river bifurcation; the Nerodimka river divides into two branches, which flow to two different seas.
+Ferizaj is a location of a river bifurcation; the Nerodime river divides into two branches, which flow to two different seas.

 Ethnic groups

 All the municipalities have an Albanian majority: Ferizaj (95.9 percent), Shtime (96.8 percent), Kaçanik (99.9 percent) and Hani i Elezit (99.5 percent). Štrpce has a mixed population of Albanians (54.1 percent) and Serbs.